spoonapps/docs/reference/command_line/run.md

 Detaching from a container will allow further work to be done in the native prompt while the container is running.

-The initial working directory for the container can be set with `-w` flag.
+The initial working directory for the container can be set with `workdir` instruction or `-w` flag.
+Current directory will be used if no `workdir` instruction was used during building container image or `--startup-file` parameter was provided.

 ```
 # Set working directory to root of C: drive